cometbft/cometbft/docs/architecture/adr-105-grpc-api.md

 - `BlockResultsService` - Provides information about block execution results.
   - `GetByHeight` - Fetch the block results associated with a particular height.

+### Service Versioning

+Every service will be versioned, for example:

+- `VersionService` will have its Protobuf definition under `tendermint.services.version.v1` (or `cometbft.services.version.v1` after [\#94] has been merged)
+- `NodeService` will have its definitions under `tendermint.services.node.v1`
+- `TransactionService` will have its definitions under `tendermint.services.transaction.v1`
+- etc.

+The general approach to versioning our Protobuf definitions is captured in [ADR 103][adr-103].

 ### Go API

 #### Server